National cloud deployments

 |Microsoft Graph China operated by 21Vianet||https://microsoftgraph.chinacloudapi.cn||https://developer.microsoft.com/zh-cn/graph/graph-explorer-china|

-Note: Apps can only access organizational data through the national cloud endpoints.
+Apps can only access organizational data through the national cloud endpoints.
 This means that apps can only access data in tenants that are registered in the specific national cloud.
-Apps that are trying to access consumer data associated with personal Microsoft accounts through Microsoft Graph should use the global service
+Apps that are trying to access consumer data associated with Microsoft personal accounts through Microsoft Graph should use the global service

 https://graph.microsoft.com.
 Access tokens acquired for a national cloud deployment are not interchangeable with those acquired for the global service or any other national cloud.